vvvv/betadocs/using-vvvv/patching/ioboxes.md

 ![](~/img/BasicPatching_Kontrolleur.png "")

 IOBoxes tinted green are exposed for being controlled from the outside.
-Use **CTRL+K** to toggle exposing.
+Use <kbd>CTRL+K</kbd> to toggle exposing.
 See [Kontrolleur](xref:c8fd4535-8b7a-4861-abf1-580520daff26) for more information.